 If BPA determines «Customer Name»’s CF/CT qualifies «Customer Name» for such CHWM adjustment under either section 1.2.6(2) or section 1.2.6(3) above, then BPA shall revise the table in section 1.1 of this Exhibit B with the adjusted CHWM to be effective at the start of the next Rate Period.
 BPA shall provide «Customer Name» written notice of the adjusted CHWM and revised Exhibit B.

 In order to maintain such CF/CT adjustment, «Customer Name» shall submit meter data from the prior Rate Period for its CF/CT by December 31, 2028, and by December 31 of each Forecast Year thereafter.
-If, for a consecutive 12-month operating period, the associated CF/CT load’s actual power consumption drops below 50% of the load amountused to establish such CF/CT adjustment, then BPA shall reduce «Customer Name»’s CHWM by all or a portion of the CF/CT adjustment for the remaining term of the Agreement.
+If, for a given Rate Period, the associated CF/CT load’s Average Megawatt value for actual power consumption drops below 50 percent of the annual load amount, in Average Megawatts, used to establish such CF/CT adjustment, then BPA shall reduce «Customer Name»’s CHWM by the amount of such reduction for the remaining term of the Agreement, unless BPA determines in its sole discretion whether mitigating circumstances would justify a smaller reduction.
 BPA shall consider «Customer Name»’s submitted meter data and any other pertinent information to determine in its sole discretion whether such CF/CT ceases to consume electric power or significantly reduces the amount of electric power it consumes for production demand, and the commensurate reduction to «Customer Name»’s CHWM.
 If BPA determines «Customer Name»’s CHWM must be reduced consistent with this section 1.2.6, then BPA shall revise the table in section 1.1 of this Exhibit B with the adjusted CHWM and its effective date.
-BPA shall provide «Customer Name» written notice of the CHWM adjustment and revised Exhibit B no later than 30 days prior to the adjusted CHWM’s effective date.
+BPA shall provide «Customer Name» written notice of the CHWM adjustment and revised Exhibit B no later than 30 calendar days prior to the adjusted CHWM’s effective date.

 For purposes of the Tier 1 Marginal Energy True-Up rate applied in FY 2029 and FY 2030, «Customer Name»’s CHWM shall be as established in the Above-CHWM Load Process for the BP-31 Rate Period.